Fee-Help Loan and SA-Help

 Students who withdraw from subjects or programs after the census date for that semester will not be eligible for remission of the SA-HELP debt or refunds of fees already paid.

-Higher Degree by Research students, Student for a Semester participants and most staff who are studying are exempt from paying the Student Activities Fee.
+Students enrolled in Higher Degree by Research, online programs, Student for a Semester and approved outgoing exchange are exempt from paying the Student Services and Amenities Fee.

 If you are not living with friends or family, you will need to budget for on campus or off campus accommodation.
 Check the Accommodation Fees for costs pertaining to on campus residences and information regarding off-campus arrangements.